underpostnet/engine/src/client/public/nexodev/docs/references/Cron Jobs Management.md

 Those three reads go **through the edge hub's forward proxy** when `FORWARD_PROXY_API_KEY` resolves, and straight out otherwise.
 The job runs in a CronJob inside a spoke cluster, so a direct call reaches Vultr from a residential ISP address while a proxied one reaches it from the very VPS being metered — which is what an API key scoped to the edge's address requires.
 The path taken is reported in every run's summary as `via: 'forward-proxy 10.0.0.1'` or `via: 'direct'`.
 Set it up with [`underpost wireguard --forward-proxy-server`](<./Edge Hub WireGuard and HAProxy.md#outbound-forward-proxy>) on the hub.

-The spoke WireGuard setup also installs tunnel-scoped forwarding and masquerade rules so pod CIDRs do not have to be registered on the hub.
-After upgrading an existing spoke, run `node bin wireguard --wireguard-setup --client --wireguard-stop --wireguard-start` once before testing an immediate CronJob.
-Setup runs first, so invalid settings abort before the previous interface is stopped.
+Control and worker WireGuard setup also installs tunnel-scoped forwarding and masquerade rules so pod CIDRs do not have to be registered on the hub.
+After upgrading, select the tracked node with `--node-config`, then run `node bin wireguard --wireguard-setup --wireguard-stop --wireguard-start` before testing an immediate CronJob.

 Guards, in the order they apply: